mckinsey/vizro/vizro-core/docs/pages/development/documentation-style-guide.md

 Don't write this:

 > To learn how to contribute to Vizro, see [here](https://vizro.readthedocs.io/en/stable/pages/development/contributing/).

+### Internal cross-referencing
+We use internal cross-references as follows:

+* For each documentation page, if it helps the reader, we link to narrative documentation (non-API documentation) about each Vizro concept where it is first introduced.
+* On any single page, we limit the repetition of links: do not re-link to the same page again unless there is good reason to do so (for example, linking to a specific sub-section to illustrate a point).
+* Add links to relevant API documentation where it is useful for the reader, and consider how they will navigate from where they land in the API documentation back to the narrative content.
+Consider adding a link in the relevant docstring back to your page.

 ## Oxford commas
 Use these in lists to avoid confusion.
 This is confusing: